lerna-lite/lerna-lite/README.md

 ### This lib will help you with
 ##### [Version](https://github.com/ghiscoding/lerna-lite/tree/main/packages/version) & [Publish](https://github.com/ghiscoding/lerna-lite/tree/main/packages/publish) commands
-- Automate the rolling of new Versions (independent or fixed) for all your packages
+- Automate the rolling of new Versions (independent or fixed) for all your workspace packages
   - it will automatically add Commit & Tag your new Version in Git & create new Release in GitHub when enabled
 - Automate the creation of Changelogs for all your packages by reading all [Conventional Commits](https://www.conventionalcommits.org/)
   - each package will get its own changelog and a combined changelog will also be created in the root
-- Automate the repository Publish of your new versions for all your packages
+- Automate the repository Publish of your new versions for all your packages (NPM or other platform)
-  - it could push to NPM or any other repository platform

 ##### [Run](https://github.com/ghiscoding/lerna-lite/tree/main/packages/run) command (optional)
 - [Run](https://github.com/ghiscoding/lerna-lite/tree/main/packages/run) is an optional package that will help you run npm script in parallel and in topological order.